VNG-Realisatie/nlx/docs/docs/try-nlx/docker/retrieve-a-demo-certificate.md

 ls -la
 ```

-If all of the above went well, you should see at least two files listed:
+If all the steps above went well, you should see at least two files listed:

 * org.csr
 * org.key